Diminished Value Claims: How to Get Compensated After Your Car Loses Value

 Typical Settlement Amounts

 Be prepared to negotiate.
-Insurance companies often respond with lower initial offers.
+Insurance companies often respond with lower initial offers — typically 10–25% below appraised value.
 If you receive an unfair response, request a written explanation of their calculation, file an appeal with supporting evidence, or consult an attorney specializing in diminished value claims.
-Understanding car insurance claim settlements can help you navigate the full negotiation process.
+Review what options you have when an insurance payout falls short to decide your next steps.
+You can also consider invoking the insurance appraisal clause as a formal dispute resolution mechanism if the insurer refuses to move from a low offer.

 Smart Savings Made Simple!